navdeep-G/stats-and-ml/README.md

 # Stats-Math-Computing

-- Materials about mathematical/computational statistics, mathematics, and computing.
+- Materials about mathematical statistics, statistical computing, & mathematics.
 - This can range from simulations to implemenations of algorithms.

 #Structure of Repo